troy-west/apache-kafka-three-ways/README.md

 An Open Source Apache Kafka Workshop provided by [Troy-West](http://www.troywest.com).

 By developers, for developers, our workshop takes new starters through the nuts and bolts of Kafka.
-We explain the big ideas, layered abstractions, and gradual evolution of Kafka over the last decade.
+We explain the big ideas, layered abstractions, and gradual evolution of Kafka over the years.

 Morning materials provided as a reveal.js presentation and Q+A (theory).